elisabattista/rough-volatility-forecasting/Project_Overview.md

 ## Why This Project?

 Volatility forecasting lies at the heart of quantitative finance.
-Accurate volatility estimates are essential for risk management, derivative pricing, portfolio allocation and systematic trading strategies.
+Accurate volatility estimates are essential for risk management, derivative pricing, portfolio allocation, and systematic trading strategies.
 Despite decades of research, forecasting future volatility remains a challenging problem.

 Over the last decade, rough volatility has emerged as one of the most influential developments in financial modelling.
 By incorporating fractional dynamics and rough paths into volatility processes, these models have demonstrated a remarkable ability to reproduce several stylized facts observed in financial markets.